 Staff continues to meet monthly with Delta Stewardship Counsel in support of the Delta Levee Investment Strategy, with State Water Contractors, and with CalOES.
 Staff also continues to meet quarterly with USACE Emergency Response staff and with the Delta Working Group.
-The quarterly Delta Working Group meeting is tentatively scheduled for June 7, 2016.
+The quarterly Delta Working Group Meeting is scheduled for June 7, 2016 from 9:30am to 11:30am at Sacramento County Office of Emergency Services.